jackcho0301/Portfolio-2023/README.md

 > cd Portfolio-2022/Chat-Server(Node.js)
 3. Run **npm install** to install dependencies
 > npm install
-4. Run **chat-server.js** to start the web server
+4. Run **node chat-server.js** to start the web server
+> node chat-server.js
-5. Open http://localhost:3456 in the browser to use the application
+6. Open http://localhost:3456 in the browser to use the application